ORXA: LLM-SDK vs the Official Provider SDKs

 The official SDKs are excellent at what they do: give you a fully-typed, up-to-the-day client for ONE vendor.
 The cost of that focus is fragmentation.
 Add a second provider and you immediately deal with three incompatible API shapes, three client construction patterns, three ways to extract text, and zero shared cost or observability primitives.

 ORXA: LLM-SDK is the adapter layer that hides this fragmentation without adding a network hop or a runtime dependency.
 Some of these capabilities do exist elsewhere — OpenAI's Agents SDK has guardrails and human-in-the-loop, Google's ADK has agent tooling, and OpenAI and Google each ship their own retrieval — but always provider-locked, in a separate framework.
-ORXA unifies all of it (RAG, guardrails, HITL approval, permission policies, pre-flight cost estimation) across every provider, direct, in one zero-dependency package.
+ORXA unifies all of it (RAG, guardrails, HITL approval, permission policies, pre-flight cost estimation) across every provider, direct, in one package with zero required dependencies.

 The API shape problem